National Semiconductor SC/MP

 National Semiconductor's SC/MP (pronounced scamp) for Simple Cost-effective Micro Processor, is an early 8-bit microprocessor which became available in April 1976.
 It was designed to allow systems to be implemented with the minimum number of additional support chips.
-SC/MP included a daisy-chained control pin that allowed up to three SC/MP's share a single main memory to produce a multiprocessor system, or to act as controllers in a system with another main central processing unit (CPU).
-Three versions were released over its lifetime, SCMP-1 through 3, the latter two also known as INS8060 and INS8070.
+SC/MP included bus-access control signals that allowed several processors to share a common memory bus in a daisy-chained multiprocessor arrangement, or to support direct memory access hardware.

+The SC/MP was followed by the SC/MP-II, also known as the INS8060.
+National Semiconductor later introduced the 70-Series (also known as the INS8070 Series).
+Some later sources refer to this family as “SC/MP III” or “SC/MP-3”, terminology not used in contemporary National Semiconductor documentation.

+The programmer-visible model comprises an 8-bit accumulator, an 8-bit extension register, an 8-bit status register, and four 16-bit pointer registers, one of which is used as the program counter.
+Memory-reference addressing is page-based, with address arithmetic performed on the low 12 bits of the address.

-To lower cost, the system used a bit-serial arithmetic logic unit (ALU) and was thus significantly slower than contemporary designs like the Intel 8080 or MOS 6502 which had parallel ALUs.
-Another oddity was that the program counter could only access the lower 12-bits of the 16-bit address, and the upper 4-bits had to be set using special instructions.
+Designed to be as low-cost as possible, the SC/MP emphasized simple control logic and built-in multiprocessor bus arbitration.
+It is significantly slower than contemporary designs like the Intel 8080 or MOS 6502.
+(Note: The original SC/MP takes 11 "microcycles" to do an 8-bit add immediate (ADI) with each microcycle requiring two clocks, 22 clocks total (22µS at 1 MHz).
+Contemporaneous CPUs are faster: The 8080's add immediate (ADI) takes seven clocks (3.5µS at 2 MHz).
+A 6502 add immediate (ADC) takes two clocks (2µS at 1 MHz).)
+Another oddity was that the program counter could only increment the lower 12-bits of the 16-bit address; the upper 4-bits had to be set using special instructions.
 The result was that instructions accessed main memory as sixteen 4 KB "pages" and reaching memory outside those pages required multiple instructions.
-(Note: This segmented memory approach was more famous in the Intel 8088.)

 The combination of slow speed and paged memory limited its attractiveness outside the embedded markets it was aimed at, and in this market it competed against the Fairchild F8 which had a number of useful additional features and cost less than a dollar more at 100-unit quantities.
 The system saw relatively little use.
-Signetics licensed the design as a second source but it is unclear whether they produced any.
+Signetics was identified as an authorized second source and published SC/MP-II documentation, but it is unclear whether it manufactured any SC/MP devices.